Electric car cost - everything you need to know

 Do I have to pay road tax on electric vehicles?

 No, you do not have to pay road tax on electric vehicles in the UK.
-Electric cars are exempt from Vehicle Excise Duty (road tax), a tax that is paid on petrol and diesel cars.
+Electric cars are exempt from Vehicle Excise Duty (road tax) until 2025, a tax that is paid on petrol and diesel cars.
 This exemption applies to all electric cars, regardless of their price.
 This is one of the many benefits of driving an electric car.

 Leasing vs buying: the costs